FAANG Strategy

 Analysis, not investment advice.
 Figures are drawn from Apple Inc.’s public SEC filings (Form 10-K FY2025 and Form 10-Q Q2 FY2026), European Commission and US court records, and cited inline by source and period.
 Frameworks here are for understanding business strategy and tradeoffs, not for making buy or sell decisions.

-Want the full toolkit for reading filings like this, the segment-margin worksheet, the take-rate-under-pressure framework, and the regulatory-exposure scorecard?
+Want the full toolkit for reading filings like this, the segment-margin worksheet, the take-rate-under-pressure framework, and the Commission Pressure Ledger used above?
 It’s in the Tech Business Analysis Playbook.

 Sources